Senior Pet Health

 - Nutrition is important a pet’s entire lifetime, but their needs can change dramatically as they age.
-Pets who suffer from joint pain or arthritis can be given food with additives like glucosamine, while overweight pets can ease some of the strain on their bodies by using an reduced-calorie diet.
+Pets who suffer from joint pain or arthritis can be given food with additives like glucosamine, while overweight pets can ease some of the strain on their bodies by using a reduced-calorie diet.
 Your veterinarian can help you decide which diet would be beneficial to your senior pet’s well-being.

-- Dental care is essential part of your senior pet’s lifestyle.
-Dental disease can affect other organs in the body: bacteria in the mouth can get into the blood stream and may cause serious kidney infections, liver disease, lung disease, and heart valve disease.
+- Dental care is an essential part of your senior pet’s lifestyle.
+Dental disease can affect other organs in the body: bacteria in the mouth can get into the bloodstream and may cause serious kidney infections, liver disease, lung disease, and heart valve disease.
 Oral disease can also indicate that another disease process is occurring elsewhere in a pet’s body.
 Click here for more information on pet dentistry.

 The most common signs of arthritis are pain, lameness or limping, and a marked reluctance to movement.
 Cats may have trouble using the litter box.
 There could be a change in attitude or behavior; depending on their level of pain, a change in behavior could mean anything from hiding under the bed, or sudden aggression in a normally even-tempered dog.
 More information.

 This is a very serious but entirely manageable disease.
 The classic signs of diabetes are an increase in appetite, water intake and urination, and weight loss.
 If the disease is not correctly regulated it can lead to more severe symptoms, such as weakness and lethargy, shaking, difficulty walking or convulsion.
 One in 400 felines is diagnosed with diabetes, so it is important to have your veterinarian do blood work often on your geriatric pet.